 \section{Abstract}

-Graph neural networks (GNNs) are powerful tools for performing data science tasks in various domains.
-Although we use GNNs in wide application scenarios, it is a laborious task for researchers and practitioners to design/select optimal GNN architectures in diverse graphs.
-To save human efforts and computational costs, graph neural architecture search (Graph NAS) has been used to search for a sub-optimal GNN architecture that combines existing components.
-However, there are no existing Graph NAS methods that satisfy explainability, efficiency, and adaptability to various graphs.
-Therefore, we propose an efficient and explainable Graph NAS method, called ExGNAS, which consists of (i) a simple search space that can adapt to various graphs and (ii) a search algorithm that makes the decision process explainable.
-The search space includes only fundamental functions that can handle homophilic and heterophilic graphs.
-The search algorithm efficiently searches for the best GNN architecture via Monte-Carlo tree search without neural models.
+The number of graph neural network (GNN) architectures has increased rapidly due to the growing adoption of graph analysis.
+Although we use GNNs in wide application scenarios, it is a laborious task to design/select optimal GNN architectures in diverse graphs.
+To reduce human efforts, graph neural architecture search (Graph NAS) has been used to search for a sub-optimal GNN architecture that combines existing components.
+However, existing Graph NAS methods lack explainability to understand the reasons why the model architecture is selected because they use complex search space and neural models to select architecture.
+Therefore, we propose an explainable Graph NAS method, called \name, which consists of (i) a simple search space that can adapt to various graphs and (ii) a search algorithm with Monte-Carlo tree that makes the decision process explainable.
 The combination of our search space and algorithm achieves finding accurate GNN models and the important functions within the search space.
-We comprehensively evaluate our method compared with twelve hand-crafted GNN architectures and three Graph NAS methods in four graphs.
-Our experimental results show that ExGNAS increases AUC up to 3.6 and reduces run time up to 78\% compared with the state-of-the-art Graph NAS methods.
-Furthermore, we show ExGNAS is effective in analyzing the difference between GNN architectures in homophilic and heterophilic graphs.
+We comprehensively evaluate \name compared with four state-of-the-art Graph NAS methods in twelve graphs.
+Our experimental results show that \name{} achieves high average accuracy and efficiency; improving accuracy up to 26.1\% and reducing run time up to 88\%.
+Furthermore, we show the effectiveness of explainability by questionnaire-based user study and architecture analysis.